yubaotang11/yubaotang11.github.io/_pages/about.md

 # 🔥 News
+- *Jun.
+2025*: &nbsp;🎉🎉 I was recognized as an Outstanding Graduate of the University of Chinese Academy of Sciences, as well as an Outstanding Graduate of Beijing.
 - *Apr.
 2025*: &nbsp;🎉🎉 Two research papers are accepted at the 48th International ACM SIGIR Conference on Research and Development in Information Retrieval (SIGIR 2025).
 - *Nov.
 2024*: &nbsp;🎉🎉 A research paper is accepted at the 31st ACM SIGKDD Conference on Knowledge Discovery and Data Mining (KDD 2025).
 - *Nov.
 2024*: &nbsp;🎉🎉 I received the "National Scholarship"(国家奖学金).